 Up to $1,000 in STEM related supplies or software OR

-Up to $1,000 coverage in travel costs to QuestBridge partner colleges of your choice
+Up to $1,000 coverage in travel costs to QuestBridge college partners of your choice OR

 In the “Awards” page of the application, complete the Quest for Excellence STEM Award short essays.